-Wavefront automatically generates charts to display the auto-derived RED metrics for a particular service.
+Wavefront automatically generates charts to display the span RED metrics for a particular service.
 To view these charts:

 - Select Applications > Inventory in the Wavefront task bar.
 If necessary, scroll to find your application and its services.

 - Click on the service you want to see metrics for.